PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 </Figure>

 Clearly, the synchronous code is much easier to read.
-So this is the trade off: synchronous code is easier to read, but asynchronous code can run more efficient, since we don't waste time on waiting.
+So this is the trade off: synchronous code is easier to read, but asynchronous code can run more efficient, since we don't waste time on waiting, and we can do multiple things at the same time with asynchronous code.
 Wouldn't it be great if there was a way to get the best of both worlds?
 Introducing promises.

 ## What are Promises?
 *Promises* is an attempt to make asynchronous code more readable and to avoid callback hell (making the code look more like synchronous code), but that still runs asynchronously.
 Instead of passing a `callback` to an asynchronous function, the asynchronous function returns back a promise.
 The promise is an object that represent a long running operation that will be completed some time in the future.